-This appendix discusses ongoing and reasonably foreseeable planned actions that could occur in the vicinity of the Proposed Action and may also have impacts to the resources discussed in the Morro Bay Environmental Assessment (EA).
-The Proposed Action is issuance of commercial wind energy leases within the Morro Bay Wind Energy Area (WEA) that the Bureau of Ocean Energy Management (BOEM) has designated on the Outer Continental Shelf (OCS) in central California.
-The Morro Bay WEA is defined as an offshore area extending generally 20 miles (mi) offshore to the north of the city of Morro Bay and is approximately 240,898 total acres ((ac), 376 square miles (mi)) in size.
-Water depths across the WEA range from approximately 900-1,300 meters (m) (2,953-4,265 feet (ft)).
-Planned actions may include those taking place in areas between the WEA and onshore for cable corridors and substation facilities.
-Those areas on the OCS would later be granted to a lease holder as rights-of-way (ROWs) and/or rights-of-use and easement (RUEs) in support of wind energy development.
+This appendix discusses ongoing and reasonably foreseeable planned actions that could occur in the same location and/or timeframe as the Proposed Action discussed in the Morro Bay Environmental Assessment (EA).
+The Proposed Action is issuance of commercial wind energy leases within the Morro Bay Wind Energy Area (WEA) that the Bureau of Ocean Energy Management (BOEM) has designated on the Outer Continental Shelf (OCS) in northern California.
+The Morro Bay WEA is defined as an offshore area extending generally 20 miles (mi) offshore to the north of the city of Morro Bay and is approximately 240,898 total acres ((ac), 376 square miles (mi2)) in size.
+Water depths across the WEA range from approximately 900-1,300 meters (m) 2,953-4,265 feet (ft)).
+Planned actions could include areas between the WEA and onshore for cable corridors and substation facilities.
+Those areas would later be granted to a lease holder as rights-of-way (ROWs) and/or rights-of-use and easement (RUEs) in support of wind energy development.

 BOEM considered ongoing and reasonably foreseeable planned actions that would occur offshore central California, as well as activities that would take place in state waters (Figure 1).
 However, the geographic boundaries for activities that could interact with marine mammals, sea turtles, fishes, fishing, and birds is beyond this area due to the extensive migration patterns of many species.
-This section addresses ongoing and planned actions that overlap with this regional area and may occur between the start of Proposed Action activities in 2023 and the completion of decommissioning of meteorological buoys in 2028, contingent on when the leases are issued.
+This section addresses ongoing and planned actions that overlap with this regional area and may occur between the start of Proposed Action activities in 2023 and the completion of decommissioning of meteorological buoys in 2028, depending on when the leases are issued.

 Critical offshore infrastructure in the vicinity of the Morro Bay WEA is shown in Figure 1.
 Relevant coastal anthropogenic features identified by BOEM while preparing the Morro Bay EA include submarine telecommunication cables, oil & gas platforms and pipelines, and proposed wind energy areas in California State Waters near Vandenberg Space Force Base.
 The Morro Bay WEA is bordered in the east by the Monterey Bay National Marine Sanctuary.
-Additionally, the proposed Chumash Heritage National Marine Sanctuary, if officially designated a marine sanctuary in the future by the National Oceanic and Atmospheric Agency (NOAA), would bound the Morro Bay WEA in the southeast.
+Additionally, the proposed Chumash Heritage National Marine Sanctuary, if officially designated a marine sanctuary in the future by the National Ocean and Atmospheric Agency (NOAA), would bound the Morro Bay WEA in the southeast.
 Geospatial data for these coastal features were compiled from the NOAA Marine Cadastre web portal, and the BOEM and California State Lands Commission websites.